Isaac Ironside: Conflict

 In 1839, poet James Montgomery had Ironside removed from his post as honorary secretary of the Institute after Ironside placed eight books dealing with socialism on the shelves.
 Montgomery also claimed that Ironside had encouraged subversion by opening a coffee room.
 Instead, Ironside worked with Owen, proposing agrarian communities, and opening a Hall of Science in Sheffield.
 He wrote a polemic attacking John Brindley and despite moving away from Owen, founded a Workers' Educational Institute at the Hall of Science in 1848.

 Power

 In 1846, Ironside was elected to Sheffield Town Council representing Ecclesall, where he founded the Central Democratic Association to raise socialist and Chartist demands.
 By 1849, this grouping had grown to 22 members and was able to force the creation of a health committee and the construction of a model farm on broadly Owenite principles at Hollow Meadows.
 Utilising Joshua Toulmin Smith's localist ideas, he set up a system of "wardmote" committees where any local citizen could influence council policy.
 With their support, he ensured that Sheffield's streets were paved and underground sewers were laid during the 1850s.
 He also supported women's suffrage, and encouraged Anne Knight to found the Sheffield Female Political Association.

+At the Town Council meeting of 14 January 1848, Ironside gave an antisemitic speech in response to a proposal to express the Council's support for the removal of bar on Jews becoming MPs.